Personal Productivity

 avatar

-Commented about 12 years ago Daman
+Commented over 12 years ago Daman

 I love the Pomodoro technique, and after getting used to it have really noticed it's a great way to get yourself ramped up into productivity.
 On top of creating a list of daily pomodoro routines, I have been doing what I call a Pomodoro Pyramid technique, basically scaling up and down in a series of Pomodoros in correlation to the mental processing level needed for tasks.